Barnstable High School

 - West Villages Elementary School

-When students leave village elementary schools, they unite as one community of scholars at Barnstable United Elementary School for 4th and 5th grade.
+When students leave village elementary schools, they unite as one community of scholars at Barnstable United Elementary School for fourth and fifth grades.